Alfred Mutua: Gubernatorial tenure performance

-In his tenure of 10 years as the Governor of Machakos, great strides were made in the improvement of infrastructure.
-Through lobbying to international development partners, collaborations with the National Government and County Government initiatives, Machakos County now boasts of over 200 kilometers of new tarmac roads and over 8,000 kilometers of graded roads that have greatly increased access across the county.
+In his 10-year tenure as governor, Mutua improved infrastructure through lobbying international development partners, collaborations with the National Government and County Government initiatives.
+Machakos County now boasts over 200 kilometres of new tarmac roads and over 8,000 kilometres of graded roads that have greatly increased access across the county.

 Interventions in the Agricultural sector saw the people of Machakos move from being dependent on government food relief during drought and famine to being self-sufficient and trading their surplus produce with neighboring Counties of Kitui, Makueni and Kajiado.
-Policies such as subsidized fertilizers to the farmers, free hybrid seedlings from the county government and provision of extension services from qualified agricultural officers saw farmers increase yields, engage in value addition for their produce.
+Policies such as subsidized fertilizers to the farmers, free hybrid seedlings from the county government, and provision of extension services from qualified agricultural officers saw farmers improve yields and value addition for their produce.

-Provision of water to the people of Machakos remained a core to Mutua's administration.
-With over 500 solar powered boreholes dug and equipped between 2013 and 2022 in all sub counties, 240 dams and pans and 216 weirs, the water problem is far from over, but great strides were made.
+The provision of water to the people of Machakos remained a core of Mutua's administration.
+With over 500 solar-powered boreholes dug and equipped between 2013 and 2022 in all sub-counties, 240 dams and pans and 216 weirs, the water problem is far from over, but great strides were made.